Safety & Reporting

 You can submit a DMCA takedown request by selecting Intellectual Property, Copyright Infringement on our reporting form.

-- The reported content will be removed or disabled from Cantina.
+- The identified content may be removed or disabled

-- The user will have the option to file a DMCA counter-notice if they believe the takedown was made in error.
+- The user may submit a counter-notice if they believe the removal was made in error

-If we determine that a DMCA request is incomplete or invalid, we may ask the copyright owner for additional information before taking any action.
+If a request is incomplete or invalid, we may request additional information before taking action.

 Filing a Counter-Notice

-- Your contact information: Your full name, email, and physical address.
+- Your full name, email, and physical address.

-- Identification of the removed content: A description of the content that was taken down and its previous location on Cantina.
+- Identification of the removed content and its prior location

 - Your physical or electronic signature.

 You can also download the sample counter-notice form attached at the bottom of this article and fill it with the relevant information.
-Send your counter-notice to copyright@cantina.com.
+Counter-notices may be sent to copyright@cantina.com.

-Once we receive a valid counter-notice, we will forward it to the original copyright owner.
-If they do not file a legal action within 10 business days, we may restore the removed content when possible.
+If the original copyright holder does not file a legal action within 10 business days, we may restore the content when appropriate.

 Repeat Infringement Policy

-We encourage all users to respect intellectual property rights and only share content they own or have the legal right to use.
+We encourage users to share only content they own or have the legal right to use, including when using AI-powered tools.

 If you have any questions about our DMCA policy, please visit our Terms of Service or reach out to our Trust & Safety Team at copyright@cantina.com.